1972 Isuzu Bellett Sport

 UPDATE: Aug 2012, Approval is in !!
 14th Aug, 2012:- Car is due to arrive in Australia about the 20th Sept, 2012. ......I can't wait !

-UPDATE: 29th Sept, the spares car has now arrived and in my possession.
+UPDATE: 29th Sept, later than anticipated, the spares car has now arrived and in my possession.
 The car below will be with me on 1st October.

 So, that needs to be fixed up at some time in the future, as does that white hose which needs to be replaced with the black rubber type.
 I think there is a spare part with the car.
 Lot's of cleaning and re-plating of the brackets etc on the engine will be done also as time allows.